Lucy Stone: Waning activism

-The birth of her daughter in September 1857, however, began to reduce the level of her activism.
+The birth of her daughter in September 1857, however, began to reduce the level of Stone's activism.
 Stone had made preliminary arrangements for the 1857 national convention to be held in Providence, but because she would not be able to attend it, she handed responsibility to Susan B. Anthony and Thomas Wentworth Higginson.
 When the Panic of 1857 disrupted Anthony's plan to move the convention to Chicago, Stone made the announcement that the next National Woman's Rights Convention would be in May 1858.
 Anthony helped Stone arrange the 1858 convention and then took sole responsibility for the 1859 meeting.
 Elizabeth Cady Stanton took charge of the 1860 convention.

-Stone hired a nursemaid to help care for her daughter, who was in poor health for several years, but she didn't trust her ability to provide proper care when Stone was absent.
-Stone eventually withdrew from most public work to stay at home with her child.
+Stone hired a nursemaid to help care for her daughter, who was in poor health for several years, but she didn't trust her ability to provide proper care, when Stone was absent.
+Stone, eventually, withdrew from most public work to stay at home with her child.
 She resigned from the Central Committee, which organized the annual women's rights conventions.
-She began to suffer from self-doubt and a lack of drive in addition to the debilitating headaches that had plagued her for years.
-She made only two public appearances during the Civil War (1861–1865): to attend the founding convention of the Women's Loyal National League and the celebration of the thirtieth anniversary of the American Anti-Slavery Society, both in 1863.
-Stone began to increase her reform activities back to a normal level after the Civil War had ended.
+She began to suffer from self-doubt and a lack of drive, in addition to the debilitating headaches that had plagued her for years.
+She made only two public appearances, during the Civil War (1861–1865): to attend the founding convention of the Women's Loyal National League and the celebration of the thirtieth anniversary of the American Anti-Slavery Society, both in 1863.
+Stone began to increase her reform activities back to a normal level, after the Civil War had ended.